Upgrade from 2.0.0

 console.log(device.authenticating); // `true` when `device.state === "unauthorized"`

-Subprocess spawnWait and spawnWaitText methods has been moved to method chaining
+💥🔄 Move subprocess spawnWait and spawnWaitText to method chaining

 - JavaScript